Autism Spectrum and Developmental Delays or Disorders and Porn Addiction

 You can place your son in a therapeutic living environment where we can address his issues with a unique style of social interaction.
 We use repetition and role modeling to help students understand and incorporate therapeutic principles without the frustrations they sometimes experience in programs where the main focus is on Cognitive Behavioral Therapy (CBT), or in other words, “talk therapy”.

 Since 2006, Oxbow Academy has provided a therapeutic, residential, and academic program that treats each student in a personalized, holistic way.
-At Oxbow's East Campus, you can give your son a smaller, more personalized therapy setting to help him deal with his sexual behaviors and social challenges.
+At Oxbow's Neurodiverse Campus, you can give your son a smaller, more personalized therapy setting to help him deal with his sexually inappropriate behavior and social challenges.

 Many parents worry that their son will be labeled as a sexual “predator,” “pedophile,” or “sex offender”.
 Courts create these terms for adult offenders.
 It’s important for parents, consultants, and private clinicians to understand that this kind of court language is clinically inaccurate when it comes to describing Oxbow students.